nelsonjchen/prune_cloudfiles_db_backups/README.md

 * Keep hourly files for two weeks.
 * Keep weekly backups for 8 weeks on the Sundays.
-* Keep monthy backups for 12 months on the Sundays.
+* Keep monthy backups for 12 months on the first Sunday.

 ## Usage